-You may wish to deposit your data in a discipline-specific repository to maximise the likelihood of it being both discovered and useful to others.
-Different repositories may specify different requirements for data deposited that you may need to consider such as:
+Other than OPAL, you may wish to deposit your data in a discipline-specific repository to maximise the likelihood of it being both discovered and useful to others in your field.
+Different repositories may specify different requirements that you may need to consider.
+In general, remember to:

-- preferred data formats to facilitate long-term access and preservation
+- use standard data formats to facilitate long-term access and preservation

-- minimum documentation and metadata standards to ensure your data can be discovered by others
+- include documentation and descriptive metadata to ensure your data can be discovered and understood by others

-- clear acknowledgement of licensing, access and sharing rights for your data.
+- choose a license that clearly indicates access and sharing rights for your data

 The links below provide information about repository options: